endingwithali/blog.ali.dev/_posts/2020-09-09-looking-for-work.md

 ---

+UPDATE 11/9/20: This has been resolved 😉

 I'm on the job hunt - here's a lil bit about me to help see if I'm the right fit for you!

 ---

+# UPDATE 11/9/20: This has been resolved 😉

 I'm currently on the job hunt!
 People have asked me what kind of roles I am looking for - I thought instead it might be easier to just write up a brief :)